The Gift of God - Do we choose to either accept or reject it?

 One of the shallow, poorly thought out and unbiblical responses I often hear from those professing Christians who’s natural man “will of the flesh” theology is “I chose of my own free will to believe the gospel and that’s how I got saved” is for them to tell us that God only OFFERS us this gift of eternal life, but it is up to us to either accept it or to reject it.

-This common “Christian Mantra” is preached from many of America’s pulpits every Sunday and repeated over and over again by those who have been fed this nonsense.
+This common “Christian Mantra” of "God OFFERS you the gift of salvation but it is UP TO YOU to chose to ACCEPT it." is preached from most of America’s pulpits every Sunday and repeated over and over again by those who have been fed this nonsense.

 But is it true and Biblical?